garvin6372/property-listing/QUICK_START.md

-# Quick Start Guide - Skyline Property Listing
+# Quick Start Guide - Skyvera Property Listing

-This guide will help you get the Skyline Property Listing application up and running in under 10 minutes.
+This guide will help you get the Skyvera Property Listing application up and running in under 10 minutes.

 ## Prerequisites Checklist